eberkund/resume/resume.md

 *	**Software Development Lead, NeuronicWorks**
 	May 2016 -- October 2017

-	- Lead a team of 4 developers & hosted training sessions on Git, continuous integration & web development
+	- Lead a team of 4 developers & hosted training on Git, continuous integration & web development
 	- Completed multiple projects independently and as part of a team in a fast paced environment
 	- Wrote embedded Linux application for an [autonomous drone package delivery system](https://youtu.be/yMP2iZbFKvg?t=32) using Go
 	- Used Node.js and AWS Lambda to create API endpoints for IoT devices